Ashur-D/pc-collection/$README.md

 # Personal Windows 11 Guide

 > [!IMPORTANT]
 > This guide will be updated whenever I make significant changes to settings.
 I am not liable for any damage that may occur to your system; these steps worked for me without issue, but results may vary depending on your system.
-As
+Additionally, any configuration files for a program will be located in the file tree.

 ## 🌐 Quick Navigation
 - [📸 Screenshots](#-screenshots)